Members (as of December 2022)

 Thomas Wiedemann is research fellow at the Ludwig-Maximilians-University, München.
 His research interests are: cinematic sociology, media and communication history and qualitative methods.

-Martina Thiele is associate professor at the University of Salzburg.
+Martina Thiele is professor at the University of Tubingen.
 Her research interests focus on Communication Theories, Media History as well as Gender Studies, Stereotypes and Prejudice.

 Sascha Trültzsch-Wijnen is associate professor at the University of Salzburg.
 His research interests lie in the areas of media history and the presentation of historical events in audiovisuell media.